Fuuulkrum7/SpendYourMoney/README.md

 by _figi_, you need to write its name in field __figi=__.
 Other parts of your response should be written in such way.
 __ticker__=_ticker_, etc. Field __id__ is not necessary to be changed.

-Here is an example of such response:
+Here is an example of such request:

 ```
 s = GetSecurity(